anniepapa/annabel_trading/README.md

-# annabel_trading
+# WIP: Annabel_trading
-A WIP trading robot for automation of investment, which is built for Annie &amp; Bella It's initially a command line tool that interacts with DEGIRO platform, also does basic trading using severl classical trading theories.
+A WIP trading robot for automating investment process.
+It's initially a command line tool that interacts with DEGIRO platform with DEGIRO connector, also does basic trading using several classical trading theories.

 # TODO:
 Design document